 We know it’s tempting, but personal shopping throws a tour off schedule and is interruptive to other participants.
 If you’re hoping to acquire some spices, preserved foods, culinary oils, traditional cookware such as a tagine, or other items after your event, we suggest requesting a Half Day Tour Extension when booking the Marché Central Tour and Seafood Lunch, Couscous Friday Market Tour and Cooking Class or lunchtime Full Menu Moroccan Cooking Class.
 Once confirmed, it includes four hours with a guide, driver and private vehicle for up to 6 participants.
 Your itinerary is flexible and can include sightseeing, museum visits (admission not included) or shopping assistance.
 Please note that your guide can not negotiate prices, particularly on big ticket items such as rugs, furniture, paintings or other decor items.

 It’s your responsibility to be at your meeting place on time.
 Our tour guides will allow only a few extra minutes to see if latecomers arrive.
-However, if you know you’re running late, please call us at the contact number on your ticket and we’ll do our best to reach your guide, host or cooking class instructor.
+However, if you know you’re running late, please call us at the contact number on your confirmation receipt or voucher, and we’ll do our best to reach your guide, host or cooking class instructor.
 The event will need to run on schedule, but you might be able to connect with the group at your lunch location or other meeting point.

-If you do miss your event or fail to show, we’re unable to issue refunds because we must still pay our contractors and vendors who were expecting you.
+If you do miss your event or fail to show, we’re unable to issue refunds because we must pay our contractors and vendors who were expecting you.

-Cooking classes and in-home meals with locals are privately booked, so it’s unlikely that a cancellation would be made from our end.
+Cooking classes and meals with locals are privately booked, so it’s unlikely that a cancellation would be made from our end.